phthom/HybridCloud/2-DockerLab.md

 ## Prerequisites
 This set of instructions requires that docker is already installed and docker commands can be run from a bash shell or a command line.
 You can get more information at the [Docker website](https://www.docker.com/get-docker)

->***Note:*** This lab assumes that you are running this from a "clean" environment.
-Clean means that you have not used docker with the images in this lab.
-This is important for someone who hasn't seen docker so they can see the activity as images are downloaded.
+**Note:** This lab assumes that you have already installed Docker on your laptop or you are using a Linux VM provided by the instructor.
+So you have 2 possibilities:

+- Docker is already installed on your **laptop**
+- Docker is already installed on the **provided VM** by the instructor

+Follow one or the other possibility.